mhardcastle/iris-radioastronomy/docs/source/settingup.rst

 	* \MD5:fd:5c:6b:7d:49:95:2f:da:7f:5c:50:9a:bb:ef:3f:24
 	* \SHA256:2rl+MXd9rsrDzFZwEItmhhiHTlLTIqN0d3TSGLTgjTI

-	After accepting the fingerprint your computer will remember it when logging on in the future
+	After accepting the fingerprint your computer will remember it when logging on in the future.

 #.
 After logging in the first time you will be asked to choose a new password.
 This password will then be used for logging in to both CPU and GPU.
-Your password will *not* be visible in your SAFE account
+Your password will *not* be visible in your SAFE account.

 Your account has a storage allocation of 40GB in your home directory.
 Snapshots of your home directory are taken hourly/daily/weekly.
 If you delete a file by accident go to /home/.zfs/snapshot and browse the appropriate snapshot for the file which can then be copied back to your home directory.